 NM Areas Reviewed Findings

-The CBOC's location is clearly identifiable
+The CBOC's location is clearly identifiable .
+3

 from the street as a VA CBOC.

 The CBOC has interior signage available that

 clearly identifies the route to and location of

 the clinic entrance.

 The CBOC is Americans with Disabilities Act

 accessible.

 The furnishings are clean and in good repair.

 The CBOC is clean.

 The CBOC maintains a written, current

 inventory of hazardous materials and waste

 that it uses, stores, or generates.

 An alarm system and/or panic buttons are

 installed and tested in high-risk areas (e.g.,

 MH clinic).

 Alcohol hand wash or soap dispenser and

 sink are available in the examination rooms.

 Sharps containers are secured.

 Safety needle devices are available.

 The CBOC has a separate storage room for

 storing medical (infectious) waste.

 The CBOC conducts fire drills at least every

 12 months.)

-Means of egress from the building are unobstructed.
+Means of egress from the building are

-Access to fire alarm pull stations is unobstructed.
+unobstructed.

 Access to fire extinguishers is unobstructed.

 The CBOC has signs identifying the locations

 of fire extinguishers.

 Exit signs are visible from any direction.

 No expired medications were noted during the

 onsite visit.

-Choice viola

-I .

 NM Areas Reviewed (continued) Findings

-All medications are secured from
+All medications are secured from .
+3-

 unauthorized access.

-Personally Identifiable Information is protected
+Personally identifiable information is protected

 on laboratory specimens during transport so

 that patient privacy is maintained.

 Adequate privacy is provided to patients in

 examination rooms.

 Documents containing patient-identifiable

 information are not laying around, visible, or

 unsecured.

 Window coverings provide privacy.

 The CBOC has a designated examination

-room for women veterans.
+V room for women veterans.

-Adequate privacy is provided to women veterans in the examination room.
+X Adequate privacy is provided to women veterans in the examination room.
+The examination room designated for

-The information technology network
+veterans in the examination room. women veterans at the Casa Grande CBOC

+was not equipped with either an electronic or manual door lock.

+Gowned women veterans at the Casa

+Grande, Green Valley, and Safford CBOCs

+cannot access gender-specific restrooms

+without entering public areas.

-room/server closet is locked.
+Х The IT network room/server closet is locked.
+The IT network room/server closet at the

+Green Valley CBOC was not locked.

+The IT network room/server closet at the

+Green Valley and Safford CBOCs were

+used as multi-purpose rooms and access

+was not documented or restricted to

+personnel authorized by OIT.

 All computer screens are locked when not in

-USE.
+use.

-Staff use privacy screens on monitors to
+Staff uses privacy screens on monitors to

 prevent unauthorized viewing in high-traffic

 areas.

-EOC rounds are conducted semi-annually (at

-least twice in a 12-month period) and
+EOC rounds are conducted semi-annually (at least twice in a 12-month period) and

 deficiencies are reported to and tracked by the

 EOC Committee until resolution.

-The CBOC has an automated external
+\vdash The CBOC has an automated external

 defibrillator.

 Safety inspections are performed on the

 CBOC medical equipment in accordance with

 Joint Commission standards.

-The parent facility includes the CBOC in required education, training, planning, and
+The parent facility includes the CBOC in

+required education, training, planning, and

 participation leading up to the annual disaster

 exercise.

-The parent facility's Emergency Management

-Committee evaluates CBOC emergency

-preparedness activities, participation in annual

-disaster exercise, and staff training/education

-relating to emergency preparedness

-requirements.
+NM Areas Reviewed (continued) Findings The parent facility's Emergency Management Committee evaluates CBOC emergency preparedness activities, participation in annual disaster exercise, and staff training/education relating to emergency preparedness requirements.